 n 1996 Anno Bastardi was confined in jail for (apparently) grave desecration, and violating a cadaver when he conceived of the idea of Seigneur Voland.
 This concept was an impious treptic based on the "Ubermensch annunciation of the Semitic God's death and the rising of a neo-Pagan/satanic order and the worship of the Aryan blood", or so he claimed in the brochures.

 In 2001 a MCD was completed as well as a video of their live performance in St. Orens with comrades Blessed In Sin.
-Consumatum Est, was released in 2001 featuring two new tracks.
-Their self-titled mini-album, featuring heavy bass driven Black Metal came shortly later.
-The idea behind Seigneur Voland was not to impress the listener with their skills or technical aptitude, but rather to blast ones ears with high speed Black Metal sung in the French language, and that's exactly what their most recent release offered.
+The compilation Consumatum Est, was released in 2001 featuring two new tracks.
+Their self-titled mini-album, featuring heavy bass driven black metal came shortly later.
+The idea behind Seigneur Voland was not to impress the listener with their skills or technical aptitude, but rather to blast ones ears with high speed black metal sung in the French language, and that's exactly what that release offered.

 All activities ended in 2002, however, the act reformed to play live for shows in Holland, Switzerland and France in 2004.
 All that remained was a compilation Seigneur Voland - Final Stand (2003) and a live album Black Metal Blitzkrieg (2016).

 Footnote: 'Seigneur Voland' was the name given to Satan in the North of France.